hmajid2301/blog/content/posts/2022-11-15-til-you-can-hash-none-in-python-what/index.md

 ## Hash?

-If we do try to use the builtin `hash` function on `None` you will notice we do get a hash (int) as expected.
+If we do try to use the built-in `hash` function on `None` you will notice we do get a hash (int) as expected.

 ```python
 In [1]: hash(None)
 Out[1]: 8783956518372
 ```

-> So yeh you can use `None` as a key in a dictionary.
+> So yeah you can use `None` as a key in a dictionary.

 {{< admonition type="warning" title="JSON Caveat" details="true" >}}
 One thing to note is when transforming a dictionary into JSON.
 The `None` will become a string.